serge-sans-paille/pythran-stories/content/2023-06-02-shrinking-binaries.rst

                      U unlink@GLIBC_2.2.5

 In addition to symbols from the libc, it uses a few symbols from zlib.
-This doesn't covert the whole zlib ABI though.
-Let's shrink the library just for our usage using a version script that only references the symbol we want to use:
+This doesn't cover the whole zlib ABI though.
+Let's shrink the library just for our usage using a version script that only references the symbols we want to use:

 .. code-block:: sh